lightning/bolts/04-onion-routing.md

   - if the channel is disabled:
     - report the current channel setting for the outgoing channel.
     - return a `channel_disabled` error.
+  - if the HTLC does NOT pay sufficient upfront fee:
+    - report the incoming upfront fee amounts and the current channel setting for the outgoing chanel.
+    - return a `upfront_fee_insufficient` error.

 An _intermediate hop_ MUST NOT, but the _final node_:
   - if the payment hash has already been paid: